bdavez/AI-Memory-Layer/README.md

 # **AI‑Memory‑Layer**
-*A practical, modular, ANSI‑intelligent memory architecture for LLM agents and AI systems.*
+*A practical, modular, memory architecture for LLM agents and AI systems.*

 ---